 As opposed to implants, partial and full dentures are removable devices.
 Besides the fact that they need to be removed to be cleaned, they are uncomfortable to wear.
 They transmit the chewing forces on top of the bone through the gum tissue that hurts during chewing.
 Even this is something you may get used to, the danger is that these kind of forces produce atrophy (loss) of the bone.
 In time dentures will become unstable, lose their chewing efficiency, and unfortunately due to the bone resorbtion, treatment with dental implants may be very limited or impossible after the patient has worn dentures for an extended amount of time.

-Implants are very expensive!
 They’re not really, and I will demonstrate.
 Besides the fact that they’re not more expensive than other less ideal dental treatments that you may consider, implants have a huge success rate of over 98% today.
-That is due to the extensive amount of technology and research that go into fabricating dental implants combined with a skilful diagnosis and treatment application.
+That is due to the extensive amount of technology and research that go into fabricating dental implants combined with a skillful diagnosis and treatment application.

-I already have partial or full dentures so I cannot get implants!
 Not true, such patients are great candidates for implants.
 You could get implants and retrofit your existing dentures over the implants.
 That will make a huge difference and give you the support and ability to chew most any kind of food that is a luxury that not all patients wearing dentures have!
-Also for the long term, implant treatment makes more financial sense.
+Also for the long term, implant treatments makes more financial sense.

-I am too old to have implants!
 Truth is that a patient is never too old to have dental implant treatment.
-With a few exceptions of severe health problems, senior patients can have implants.
+With a few exceptions of severe health problems, senior patients can have dental implants.
 And is especially for our seniors, that the ability to chew and properly digest more varied and nutritious foods is very important!

-My doctor told me that there’s no bone to place implants!
-While this is a factor that limits the immediate implant treatment, there are additional procedures, such as bone grafting that will allow dental implant therapy.
+While this is a factor that limits the immediate implant treatment, there are additional procedures, such as bone grafting that will allow dental implants therapy.